edgarigl/yoxen/docs/README.versal-virtio-msg-demo.md

 ## Build images

 First, you'll need to setup kas.
 See the [kas-setup](../README.md) for more information.
+Once kas is setup, you need to run:
 ```console
 $ kas build kas/yoxen-versal-virtio-msg-demo.yml
 ```

 ## Build SDK

+If you'd like to compile custom applications for the target outside of the Yocto environment, you can build an SDK that targets the rootfs corresponding to the virtio-msg-demo-image:
 ```bash
 $ kas shell kas/yoxen-versal-virtio-msg-demo.yml -c "bitbake -c populate_sdk versal-virtio-msg-demo-image"
 ```